helenbeatriz/Project2-Hangman/README.md

 ## Credits

-The Love Running Project was used as a reference through the project.
-All the pictures/media are owned by Pexels.
-I did the whole website based on the things I learnt through the course, watching videos on Youtube and mixing then and creating my own.
+- Pop up section was found [here] https://www.youtube.com/watch?v=MBaw_6cPmAw
+- Hangman pictures  that were used are from [here] https://www.cursoemvideo.com/
+- Game logic was created based on [this] tutorial. https://www.youtube.com/watch?v=dgvyE1sJS3Y

 ### Content

-- Footer icons were taken from FontAwsome. https://fontawesome.com/
+- Footer icons were taken from [FontAwsome]. https://fontawesome.com/

-### Media

-- All the pictures/media are owned by Pexels. https://www.pexels.com/